 The children in our EYFS settings will be inspired and motivated to actively participate in the curriculum and make good progress.
 They will experience enjoyment in their learning and transition into key stage one with the confidence and character to meet the further challenges they will face.
-As children leave our EYFS settings they will be:
+We aim that as children leave our EYFS settings they will be:

 - Curious

-- Self-regulating
+- Self-regulating and executive functioning

-- Independent
+- Independent and resilient

+- Willing to take risks and make mistakes

 - Excellent communicators

+- Good listeners

 - Empathetic

 - Creative thinkers

 - Problem solvers

 - Confident

-- Resilient.